Bible Code Revelations - Thematic Patterns Expose Riddles

 I have no doubt that what he rightly considers evidence and proof is still today practically unknown to Biblical students because it is as he suggested, “the special object of attack by the enemies of that Word.”
 Acknowledging the greater purposes of the sovereign God, whose purposes are surely being served, the perceived lack of appropriate recognition is a witness to the Lord's own protection of the matter.
 I worked in the information security world where such a thing has been described as “security through obscurity” or “security by obscurity.”
 This practice isn't recommended as the only line of defense, but there's no doubt that hiding a thing provides a degree of protection.
 The Divine author has encrypted riddles and their answers in such a way that their very existence escapes the notice of the vast majority of those who come to the Bible!

-More than 25 interactive presentations may be found in this growing collection: Interactive Presentations of Thematic Structures.
-They range in scale from the very small to the very large, with multiple chapters strung together in examples from the Old and New Testaments, in English, Greek and Hebrew.
+Around 30 interactive presentations may be found in our page dedicated to Interactive Content.
+They range in scale from the very small to the very large (with up to eight consecutive chapters in a connected sequence) in examples from the Old and New Testaments, in English, Greek, Hebrew, and Russian.

 It is the glory of God to conceal a matter, but the glory of kings is to search out a matter.